-d) Competitive Selection of Investment Instruments
+c)d) Competitive Selection of Investment Instruments

-All securities' purchases/sales will be transacted through a competitive process only with financial institutions approved by the Commissioner of Finance and Treasurer or the Director of the Treasury Office.
-The Corporation will accept the offer which (a) has the highest rate of return within the maturity required; and (b)

-optimizes the investment objectives of the overall portfolio.
+All securities purchases/sales will be transacted through a competitive process only with financial institutions approved by the Regional Treasurer.
+The Corporation will accept the offer which (a) has the highest rate of return within the maturity required; and (b) optimizes the investment objectives of the overall portfolio.
 When selling a security, the Corporation will select the bid that generates the highest sale price or the transaction which will yield the best return for the portfolio.
 If there is a tie bid between one or more dealers, the Corporation will award the winning bid to the dealers on a rotating basis.

-It will be the responsibility of authorized investment officers and employees involved with each purchase/sale to produce and retain written records of each transaction including the name of the financial institutions solicited (at least 2 dealers), quoted or interpolated rate, description of the security, investment selected, and any special considerations that had an impact on the decision.
+It will be the responsibility of all employees involved with each purchase/sale to produce and retain written records of each transaction including the name of the financial institutions solicited (at least 2 dealers), quoted or interpolated rate, description of the security, investment selected, and any special considerations that had an impact on the decision.
 If the lowest priced security (highest yield) was not selected for purchase, an explanation describing the rationale shall be included in this record.